APB is a Global Speaker, Celebrity & Entertainment Agency

 Susan Crawford

-Expert In Climate Adaptation and Public Policy, Harvard Law Professor, Author
+Expert In Climate Adaptation & Public Policy, Senior Fellow at the Carnegie Endowment for International Peace, Author

 Susan Crawford

-Expert In Climate Adaptation and Public Policy, Harvard Law Professor, Author
+Expert In Climate Adaptation & Public Policy, Senior Fellow at the Carnegie Endowment for International Peace, Author

 Biography

-An inspiring, thoughtful, and ever-optimistic authority on the implications for humanity of rapidly rising sea levels, Susan Crawford is the author of Charleston: Race, Water, and the Coming Storm.
-A Harvard Law School professor, she teaches courses about climate adaptation and public leadership.
+An inspiring, thoughtful and ever-optimistic authority on the implications for humanity of rapidly-rising sea levels and accelerating climate change, Susan Crawford is the author of Charleston: Race, Water, and the Coming Storm.

-Her energetic, clearly communicated talks have made her a favorite of audiences across the country.
-She is known for working closely with organizers and always delivering a customized, memorable event.
+A Senior Fellow for Sustainability, Climate and Geopolitics at the Carnegie Endowment for International Peace in Washington, DC, and a former Harvard Law School professor, her energetic, clearly-communicated talks have made her a favorite of audiences across the country.
+Susan is known for working closely with organizers and always delivering a provocative and memorable event.

 Before joining Harvard, Susan was Obama’s special assistant to the president for science, technology and innovation policy and co-led the FCC transition team between his and the Bush administrations.
 Earlier in her career, she was a partner at Wilmer, Cutler & Pickering.